arieboven/dwm/README.md

     make install

-I have my custom config.h configuration stored in my [dotfiles](https://github.com/arieboven/dotfiles/tree/master/.config/git) repo, in which I have added tagnames, window rules, and some custom keybindings.

 ### dwmblocks
 I use [dwmblocks](https://github.com/torrinfail/dwmblocks) for my statusbar.
-If you want you can make your own script with use of `xsetroot -name`, but I prefer dwmblocks.
-You can find my config of dwmblocks also in my [dotfiles](https://github.com/arieboven/dotfiles/tree/master/.config/git) repo with the scripts that I use.
+If you want you can make your own script with use of `xsetroot -name`.

 ---